-There’s a lot of people that won’t admit it; there’s a lot of people who aren’t comfortable with the idea; there’s a lot of people who don’t think they truly belong, there’s a lot of people who even refuse to accept the social distinction.
+There are a lot of people who won’t admit it; a lot who aren’t comfortable with the idea; a lot who don’t think they truly belong; a lot who even refuse to accept the social distinction.

 I’m referring to the existence of the middle classes.